 The custom of polyandry is practiced in Kinnaur.
 The system of polyandry began in Kinnaur in ancient times due to the geographical, social, economic and agrarian reasons.

-According to local belief, the Pandavas of Mahabharata came to kinnaur during their exile.
-The Pandavas married Draunpadi during the period and she became the wife of five husbands.
+According to local belief, the Pandavas of Mahabharata came to Kinnaur during their exile.
+The Pandavas married Draupadi during the period and she became the wife of five husbands.
 They might have adopted the custom from Kinnaur during their yearlong incognito in the area.

-With exception in some families, now this practice is becoming obsolete due to the advent of education and overall development.
+With the exception of some families, now this practice is becoming obsolete due to the advent of education and overall development.

 Kayang Dance of Kinnaur